HITECHCRIME/HC_SG33_Network_Bliss/README.md

 spreading wrong intentions with no visible remorse in a broken edgeless mirror you're stuck - ya cutting through the data's path of choice
-(right,) their attention drops, viewer out of luck
+(right,) their attention drops, viewers out of luck

 i'm still here
 distant eye watching close